emmaunel/DiscordGo/README.md

 var BotToken = "XXXXXXXXXXX"
 ```

 After that is done, all you have to do is run `make`.
-That will create 5 binaries.
+That will create 3 binaries.

 ```
-* d2Server --> MacOS Server binary(tested on Big Sur)
-* lind2Server --> Linux Server binary(should work on most linux distro)
 * linux-agent
 * windows-agent.exe
 * macos-agent
 ```

+## Organizer bot (WIP)
+Don't worry about this part yet

 # Feature